 Subsequent posts will describe how to use special filters and tricks in ITA Matrix and its advanced routing language to find some of these great fares.
 Right now, I want to introduce you to the basic search process and also explain some of the extra data you’re going to see.
 To use an example, I will show you how to use ITA for a simple trip from Seattle (SEA) to Washington-Dulles (IAD).

-Three Ways to Display Search Results on ITA Matrix
+Three Ways to View Search Results

 Like most online search tools such as Orbitz or Kayak, there is a bar at the top of the results page with the lowest fares available on different carriers, sorted by the number of stops.
 Clicking on a name will give you only that carrier, and clicking on a price will give you only flights on that carrier at that fare.
-These are “all-in” fares, so you don’t have to worry about hidden taxes added later.
+These prices are all-in, so you don’t have to worry about hidden taxes added later.

 Quickly Viewing Trip Details with Time Bars

-Examining Fare Construction on ITA Matrix
+Examining Trip Details with ITA Matrix

 After selecting both outbound and return legs for my journey, I finally reach a summary page with the itinerary details.
 But below that summary is a blue box with rich information on “fare construction,” which is industry lingo for how base fares, inventory, and other rules are combined to create a ticket with a specific price for a specific itinerary.

 Despite this detailed information on how the ticket is priced, you cannot buy it from ITA Matrix.
 This is only an example of what is available.
 Some light grey text at the bottom labeled “Fare construction” may be helpful if you have a complex itinerary and want to forward this to a human travel agent.
 However, I usually find that I have enough detail to book it myself through the airline’s website or an online travel agency.

 The Argument for Comparison Shopping on ITA Matrix